Occupation Report ยท Supply Chain & Operations

 Your personalised plan

-Supply Chain Managers score 42/100 on average — but your score depends on seniority, location, and skills.
+Supply Chain Managers score 42/100 on average — but your score turns on how much of your week is Performance reporting & KPI dashboard management (72% exposed), and on seniority and sector.

 Not a Supply Chain Manager?
 Check your own score.